×

 Global variable

-• Global variables are out of the function.
+• Global variables are declared outside functions.

 Example :